 - Nonoverlapping code

-Triplet code – A codon or a code word is defined as a group of bases that specify an amino acid.
-The codons are developed by using the bases available in mRNA.
-There is a strong evidence which proves that a sequence of three nucleotides codes for an amino acid in the protein, i.w, the code is a triplet.
+A codon or a code word is defined as a group of bases that specify an amino acid.
+There is strong evidence, which proves that a sequence of three nucleotides codes for an amino acid in the protein, i.e., the code is a triplet.

 5’-UCU-3’ codes for Serine